fredwu/jquery-endless-scroll/README.md

 # Endless Scroll

-If you don’t already know, [endless scroll](http://www.google.com/search?q=endless+scroll) (or infinite scrolling) is a popular technique among web 2.0 sites such as [Google Reader](http://reader.google.com/) and [Live Image Search](http://www.live.com/?scope=images), where instead of paging through items using the traditional pagination technique, the page just keeps loading with new items attached to the end.
+If you don't already know, [endless scroll](http://www.google.com/search?q=endless+scroll) (or infinite scrolling) is a popular technique among web 2.0 sites such as [Google Reader](http://reader.google.com/) and [Live Image Search](http://www.live.com/?scope=images), where instead of paging through items using the traditional pagination technique, the page just keeps loading with new items attached to the end.

 I have developed a jQuery plugin to easily achieve this.